aruba-uxi/pyhpeuxi/README.md

 # pyhpeuxi

 ## HPE Aruba Networking User Experience Insight (UXI) SDK

-This package has been developed in Python v3.9 to utilise the full functionality of the HPE Aruba Networking User Experience Insight API environment.
+This package has been developed in Python v3.9 to utilize the full functionality of the HPE Aruba Networking User Experience Insight API environment.
 Each available REST API command is available for use in this module.
 All responses from HPE Aruba Networking User Experience Insight API are in JSON format (converted into a Python dictionary object).

-This package has been uploaded to https://pypi.org/ and is also available to install via https://github.com/aruba/pyhpeuxi.
-These instructions will also available at https://developer.arubanetworks.com/ in due course.
+This package has been uploaded to [PyPI](https://pypi.org/) and is also available to install via [GitHub](https://github.com/aruba/pyhpeuxi).
+These instructions will also be available at [Aruba Developer Network](https://developer.arubanetworks.com/) in due course.
 Installation instructions and usage instructions are also provided below.

 ## Available API Categories

-The following describes the available top level API functionality of the HPE Aruba Networking User Experience Insight SDK available within this Python Package.
+The following describes the available top-level API functionality of the HPE Aruba Networking User Experience Insight SDK available within this Python Package:
 - API Service - Agents
 - API Service - Agent Group Assignments
 - API Service - Groups